 To know more about specialization in microeconomics, click here

-Specialization is when a nation concentrates its productive efforts on producing a limited variety of goods in which they’re really efficient and productive at and have an advantage over other economies in producing them.
+Specialisation is when a nation concentrates its productive efforts on producing a limited variety of goods and services in which they’re really efficient and productive at and have an advantage over other economies in.

-For example, due to the existence of vast oil and gas reserves in the region, Middle-Eastern countries concentrate their production on petroleum and have made a fortune off it
+For example, due to the existence of vast oil and gas reserves in the region, Middle-Eastern countries concentrate their production on petroleum and have made a fortune off of it.

 Specialisation is determined on the basis of either resource allocation or of cost of production.

-E.g.: India has an absolute advantage in operating call centres because of its abundant and cheap labour force, compared to most countries, say the Philippines.
+For example, India has an absolute advantage in operating call centres because of its abundant and cheap labour force, compared to western countries.

-Comparative advantage: when one country can produce goods at the least opportunity cost (in terms of other goods and services being forgone) than the other countries.
-Or in other words, it takes into account the opportunity cost incurred in order to achieve absolute advantage.
+Comparative advantage: when one country can produce a good at a lower opportunity cost (in terms of other goods and services being forgone) than another country.
+It takes into account the opportunity cost incurred in producing each good.

 Note: you are not required by the syllabus to know the terms ‘absolute advantage’ and ‘comparative advantage’, but only the principles.

-- Economies of scale and efficiency: just like specialization by individuals, countries can specialize in what they do best, and this leads to efficiency and economies of scale.
-It can therefore increase output of the country while reducing costs.
-When more countries specialize, world output increases.
+- Economies of scale and efficiency: just like specialisation by individuals, countries can specialise in what they do best, and this leads to efficiency and economies of scale.
+It can therefore increase output while reducing costs.
+When more countries specialise, world output increases.

-- Job creation: specialization leads to increased output and therefore it could lead to more investment and thus jobs are created as the output increases.
+- Job creation: specialisation leads to increased output and therefore it could lead to more investment and thus jobs are created.
 Moreover, it requires skilled labour and thus earnings are higher.

-- Revenue to the government: as income increases, and as more trade takes place, it gives the possibility for the government to increase the revenue.
+- Revenue to the government: as income increases and more trade takes place, it can increase government revenue from taxes.

-- Wider markets: specialisation and trade, allows firms to sell their products to international markets, helping to build an international brand increase market shares and profits
+- Wider markets: specialisation and trade allow firms to sell their products to international markets, helping them build international brands and increase market shares and profits.

-- Consumer sovereignty: consumer across the globe will now be able to buy cheapa and high quality products from around the world.
-Because of specialisation and trade, we now can get the best chocolate from Switzerland, cheap IT services from India, oil from the Middle East and budget cars from Japan.
+- Consumer sovereignty: consumer across the globe will now be able to buy cheap and high quality products from around the world.
+Because of specialisation and trade, we now can get the best chocolate from Switzerland, the best coffee from Ghana and Colombia, cheap IT services from India, oil from the Middle East, and budget cars from Japan.

 Disadvantages of international specialization:

-- Structural unemployment: even though national level specialisation usually creates more jobs, there is a risk of certain types of structural unemployment to occur.
-As the country moves towards specialisation, the workers in the declining industries may not find suitable work for them
+- Structural unemployment: even though national level specialisation usually creates more jobs, there is a risk that certain types of structural unemployment might occur.
+As the country moves towards specialisation, the workers in the declining industries will be put out of work.

-- Risk of over-specialisation: because of more international dependence on other countries for trade (they will have to sell their specialised products to other countries and buy other products they need from abroad), any global economic changes will greatly affect highly specialised countries.
-For e.g., this has been a problem for petroleum-exporting countries, for whom the drop in oil prices have caused major decrease in revenue.
-They are now trying to diversify into other products like tourism to sustain themselves
+- Risk of over-specialisation: because of more international dependence on other countries for trade (they will have to sell their specialised products to other countries and buy other products they need from abroad), any global economic change will greatly affect highly specialised countries.
+For example, petroleum-exporting countries have seen their revenues dip when oil prices fall.
+They are now trying to diversify into other products like tourism to sustain them.

-- Strategic vulnerability: relying on another countries for vital goods and services it needs makes a country dependent on those other countries.
+- Strategic vulnerability: relying on other countries for vital goods and services makes a country dependent on those countries.
 Political or economic changes abroad may impact the supply of goods or services available to the country.